Sethispr/cupid-test/src/content/docs/general/elements.md

 ---

-:::note[Elemental Tips]
+:::note[Raid Tip]

-If a raid is difficult try using different elements and play around with the team's elemental disadvantage
+If a raid is difficult try using different elements and play around with the team's elemental disadvantage.

 :::